By: Jon M Quigley

 I comes as not surprise that I follow other bloggers.
 One of my favorites is a word press blog of Tisquirrel.
 She has recently posted “It seems that I hate estimations.
 Really?” that I thought very telling.

 The trials she describes happen very frequently.
 The truth is, estimates are just that – or best (hopefully) informed assessment of what is required to achieve the stated objective.
 To make the assessment from the informed perspective, will require some time for discovery.
 We want to know what are we trying to do?
 What is the best approach?
 What technical and schedule risks do we have in achieving the objective?
 This requires some adequate time to arrive at reasonable assessment.

 Who Estimates Can Minimize Risk?

 Presumably, the technical personnel that will be required to deliver, are closer than the sales or executive staff.
-The people doing the work typically are in a better position to … Continue reading
+The people doing the work typically are in a better position to estimate, as … Continue reading